locus-ioe/sf23-content/content/days/Day9/Deployment.md

 ---
-title: "Day 10: How to build software the right way!"
+title: "Day 9: How to get your website out to the world!"
 date: 2022-07-09
 tags: []
 draft: false